Cooperative Education

 During Co-op

-If you have any questions regarding your financial aid, co-op earnings, or living expenses during your co-op term, contact the Office of Financial Aid & Scholarships.
+Students who have any questions regarding their financial aid or living expenses during their co-op term are invited to reach out to the Office of Financial Aid & Scholarships.

 Rochester Co-ops: Students who co-op in Rochester or have a remote co-op may stay in RIT housing.